Brett Knowles, pm2 Consulting

 - It is the repeating cadence that creates the performance culture.
 Performance becomes a daily habit.
 Its transparency and availability make it risk-free for everyone to talk about performance at any time.
 We have more frequent, less formal, performance conversations.

-- Strategy becomes a continuous process, not a once a year ceremony that results in another dust-covered slide deck.
+- Strategy becomes a continuous process, not a once-a-year ceremony that results in another dust-covered slide deck.
 At pm2 our mantra is "making strategy everyone's everyday job" (Thanks to Dr. Norton and Guy Kawasaki).

 - You see and solve issues sooner.
-Monitoring less significant issues more frequently mean that small variations are noticeable - and can be addressed before they become large enough to show up in monthly financials or quarterly risk reports.
+Monitoring less significant issues more frequently means that small variations are noticeable - and can be addressed before they become large enough to show up in monthly financials or quarterly risk reports.

 The results are the good news